Joe Cotellese

 Projects in the GTD world are any “desired result that can be accomplished within a year that requires more than one action step.”

-These projects are placed within a project list inside OneNote (see tools).
-If the project seems like it’s going to take up a bunch of mental space I also create a project page inside OneNote with Vision, Outcome, Brainstorming and Notes sections.
+These projects are placed within a project list inside Omnifocus.
+In addition, if the project seems like it’s going to take up a bunch of mental space I also create a project page inside Obsidian with Vision, Outcome, Brainstorming and Notes sections.

 When does a task(s) become a project?